Most beautiful places to see in Sardinia

 Things to see in Oristano

 Exploring the surrounding territories is a given.
 With dazzling untouched beaches, there are also significant archaeological sites such as Tharros and the pagan temple of San Salvatore.

 The beaches of the marine area of the Sinis peninsula (Mari Ermi, Is Arutas and Maimoni) are also particularly special.
 Here, you’ll find grains of quartz, and at Is Arutas, a shore completely made from this transparent mineral.

 Wildlife and nature in Oristano

-Oristano is also known for its numerous protected parks.
-Of the several in the region, Monte Arci Regional Park is the most well-known.
+The town’s also known for its numerous protected parks.
+Of the several in the region, Monte Arci Regional Park is the most famous.
 Expect rolling green hills, forests, woodland as well as a wide variety of flora and fauna.
-The park also makes an ideal habitat for the varied wildlife in Oristano like foxes, wild boars and kestrels.
+The park also makes an ideal habitat for the varied wildlife, like foxes, wild boars and kestrels.

 More than 6,000 hectares worth of wetlands cover the terrain around Oristano.
 It provides a key resource for the fishing, confectionery and wine-making industries in the region.

 Where to stay in Oristano — Hotel Regina d’Arborea

 In the heart of the historic center is the stunning boutique hotel, Hotel Regina d’Arborea.
 Set in a 19th century building, there are 7 bedrooms embracing modern comforts with traditional décor.

 Other beautiful places to visit in Sardinia — Sassari